Caroline Lucas MP

 For the latest news and info on Caroline's work as an MP visit www.carolinelucas.com

 For the previous eleven years Caroline served as one of the Green Party’s first MEPs - elected in June 1999 to represent the South East of England region.

 Caroline joined the Green Party in 1986 and has held many positions including National Press Officer (1987-89) and Co-Chair (1989-90).
 She won the party’s second County Council seat in 1993 and served on Oxfordshire County Council until 1997.
 She was elected Principal Speaker each year from 2003 to 2005 and again in 2007.
-In 2008 she was elected Party Leader.
+In 2008 she was elected Party Leader and served until 2012.

 At a time when Green issues have risen up the political agenda dramatically, Caroline’s work has not gone unnoticed.
 She has received a number of accolades for her work.

 Caroline received the Michael Kay Award from the RSPCA in 2006 for her outstanding contribution to European animal welfare and BBC Wildlife listed Caroline in their "Top 50 Conservationists".

 In 2007, Caroline was voted Politician of the Year by Observer readers in their annual Ethical Awards and in 2008 was judged one of the Guardian’s top “eco-heroes.”

 Work as an MEP (1999 - 2010)

 In the European Parliament, Caroline is a member of the International Trade Committee and the Environment, Public Health and Food Safety Committee.
 She also sits on the Parliament’s Temporary Climate Change Committee.
 She serves as Vice President of the Animal Welfare, Health and Consumer and Globlisation cross-party Intergroups, as Co-President of the Peace Initiatives Intergroup and is a member of the Parliament’s Permanent Delegation to Palestine.

 Among some of Caroline’s achievements when she served as MEP: